086290-xyz/tchb/docs/introduction.md

 be afraid of having fun.
 If you have done all the exercises and feel that you have more time then try to do them over again.
 You will be amazed over how much easier it will be.
 Repeats are the secret to become and stay real supple.
-You also build strenght in the muscles this way.
+You also build strength in the muscles this way.

 But again, as I said before, your set goals also have a lot to say and it can be well enough with an hour daily to increase the overall